fleure/kentpet/README.md

 ##Kentpet

-Kentpet is a atrociously written IRC bot pet keeping game, that provides zero value to the human race.
+Kentpet is an atrociously written IRC bot pet keeping game, that provides zero value to the human race.
 It involves caring for and growing pets through a hideous chatroom based interface.

 ##Prerequisites